dahljo/bcmeter/README.md

 **manual installation:**

-see https://bcmeter.org/wiki/index.php?title=Software for instructions, the basic procedure is:
+see https://bcmeter.org/wiki/index.php?title=Installation#Alternative:_Manual_Set_Up_the_microSD_Card for instructions, the basic procedure is:

-1. write raspberry lite image to micro sd card (do not use the raspberry os desktop imagefile!).
+1. write raspberry LITE(!) image to micro sd card
 2. create empty ssh file on /boot to be able to log in via ssh later
-3. create wpa_supplicant.conf with your WiFi credentials on /boot (see bcmeter.org/wiki if you dont know what this means)
+3. create wpa_supplicant.conf with your WiFi credentials on /boot (see https://bcmeter.org/wiki/index.php?title=Installation#Enable_WiFi_access if you dont know what this means)
-4. download and run install.sh script
+4. start raspi and log into it via ssh, download and run install.sh script (wget -N https://raw.githubusercontent.com/bcmeter/bcmeter/main/install.sh && sudo bash install.sh)
 5. run bcMeter script

 renderings of the pcb and case